Hi friend and Welcome!

 2) Mixing Headphones

 After those broke (my own fault), I bought the pair to the right and they have been going strong for over 2 years now.
-I’m sure there are better options out there, but honestly these are the best on the planet for $150 in my opinion.
+I’m sure there are better options out there, but honestly these are the best on the planet for the money in my opinion.
 You can see why here!

 3) A turntable